gjcarneiro/pybindgen/doc/tutorial.rst

 =======================
-tutorial
+PyBindGen Tutorial
 =======================

-What is pybindgen ?
+What is PyBindGen ?
 ===================

-Pybindgen is a tool which can be used to generate python bindings for C or C++ APIs.
+PyBindGen is a tool which can be used to generate python bindings for C or C++ APIs.
 It is similar in scope to tools such as boost::python, SWIG, and a few others but has a number of specific features which make it especially useful in a number of cases:

-  - pybindgen is implemented in python and is used and controlled through python;
+  - PyBindGen is implemented in python and is used and controlled through python;
-  - pybindgen error messages do not involve c++ template deciphering (as in boost::python);
+  - PyBindGen error messages do not involve c++ template deciphering (as in boost::python);
-  - pybindgen generates highly-readable C or C++ code so it is possible to step into and debug the bindings;
+  - PyBindGen generates highly-readable C or C++ code so it is possible to step into and debug the bindings;
-  - In simple cases, pybindgen is really easy to use.
+  - In simple cases, PyBindGen is really easy to use.
 In more complicated cases, it does offer all the flexibility you need to wrap complex C or C++ APIs;
-  - pybindgen also provides an optional tool to parse C and C++ headers and generate automatically bindings for them, potentially using extra inline or out-of-line annotations.
+  - PyBindGen also provides an optional tool to parse C and C++ headers and generate automatically bindings for them, potentially using extra inline or out-of-line annotations.
 This tool is based on gccxml and pygccxml: it can be used to generate the first